 If your house is historically important, it may be included in a historic resources inventory, which gives neighborhood history and basic information about the more historically significant homes.
 This type of home may also be listed in a historic register listing, either for the home itself or included in a historic district.

-The Northwest Room has newspaper clipping files on more well-known houses or houses in particular neighborhoods.
+The Northwest Room also has newspaper clipping files on more well-known houses or houses in particular neighborhoods (not currently available).

 Sanborn fire insurance maps show the outlines of buildings and give some information about their construction and use, including building materials and number of stories.
 The Sanborn maps start in 1884 and were periodically updated to 1952 for Spokane.
 The early Spokane Sanborn Maps are on the Library of Congress website.

 The historical Assessor’s notebooks in the Washington State Archives, Eastern Regional Branch, will often have photos and basic property information, such as type of roofing, wood used for trim or floors, and any special features that would increase the value of the home.
 The archives is located at 960 Washington Street on the campus of Eastern Washington University in Cheney, (509) 235-7508.
 You will need your parcel number so the archivist can locate the notebook for your home.
 They can scan and send you the copies from the notebooks if you contact them by phone or email.

 About your neighborhood